gotcha/vimpdb/README.txt

 Setup
 -----

-You will need to setup ``VIMPDB_VIMSCRIPT`` environment variable.
+You might need to setup ``VIMPDB_VIMSCRIPT`` environment variable.
 It should hold the command used at the shell prompt to launch Vim supporting the options mentioned above.
+(Default value is ``vimpdb``).

+You might need to setup ``VIMPDB_SERVERNAME`` environment variable.
+It should hold the name of the Vim server you will be using.
+(Default value is ``VIMPDB``).

+When a Vim supporting ``clientserver`` option has started, you can find its name by issuing the following command at the Vim prompt:

+    :echo v:servername

 Debugging
 ---------